 The Thomson Dam makes up 60% of Melbourne’s Water

-Our first stop was the Thomson River Dam.
-All the kids jumped out of the cars and immediately ran for the side to see if they could throw rocks all the way down into the water!
+Our first stop was the Thomson River Dam (It is commonly misspelt as the Thompson River).
+All the kids jumped out of the cars and immediately ran to the side to see if they could throw rocks all the way down into the water!
 I don’t think anyone got anywhere near.
 The Thomson Dam is one of Melbourne’s water storage points.
 It is a massive Dam that was started in 1975.
 The Thomson has a capacity of 1,068 billion litres.

 The Thomson River was a perfect river to dam, at the time as it was a large, good flowing river that would easily feed into the upper Yarra river system.
-I remember going there when I was younger on our way up to the snow. there used to be plenty of facilities at the site but unfortunately, they have been close so we made our way to silver top Picnic Area to use the bbq facilities there,
+I remember going there when I was younger on our way up to the snow.
+There used to be plenty of facilities at the site but unfortunately, they have been closed so we made our way to Silver Top Picnic Area to use the bbq facilities there,

 Plenty of the places we wanted to visit were unsafe for two of the cars we were driving, this is a very important thing that you need to remember if you are exploring off the beaten track in Australia.
 You should always check your conditions.
 Not all cars are suitable to be taken off the road.
 Our car is too low and does not have the power to get us out of a bad situation.

 4 wheel drives are needed for off-road trips and knowing how to drive one of the conditions is important.
 We spent a great amount of time just cruising around and looking at the amazing countryside that is all around us.
 From the sweeping plains to the mountains that we see from our front porch.
 It was great to get out there and see it again and remind ourselves what a great country we live in.
 The Thomson Dam is one of the many great things to see and do in Gippsland.